 Are the compostable liners being issued again?

 Wollongong City Council will be providing another one-year supply of compostable liners (roll of 150) for next financial year and are currently working out the finer details on whether this will be another delivery or a collection point.

 What if I run out of liners before they are reissued next financial year?

 If you need more liners before the next supply is available they are available for purchase at most grocery stores in the Illawarra and can be purchased online as well.
 Please refer to the Guide to Purchasing Compostable Liners.

 Do I have to use compostable liners?

-No. The compostable liners provided in your FOGO Starter Kit are optional, and if you prefer you can certainly leave food waste loose.
+No. The compostable liners provided in your FOGO Starter Kit are optional, if you prefer you can leave food waste loose.